jlanzarotta/gruvbox-islands/README.md

 Unlike a single dark/light pair, this plugin ships the full Gruvbox contrast matrix:
 **dark** and **light**, each in **hard**, **medium** and **soft**.

+### Note
+This theme derives from the theme created by nowheremat @ https://plugins.jetbrains.com/plugin/29610-gruvbox-island

 ### Variants

 | Theme | Editor background | Window chrome | Image